 Why is my dog anxious?

 Summer is right around the corner, and with that comes thunderstorms, fireworks, gunshots, and various other noises that may cause anxious responses.
 Storm phobia and fear of thunder in dogs is a leading concern for many of the dogs that I worked with when training in Florida.
 In addition to storm and other noise phobias, separation anxiety was another major behavioral concern.
 Many families brought puppies home during the pandemic.
 As restrictions are lifted and many people return to the office to work, the number of separation anxiety cases increases.
-This blog aims to provide a basic understanding of anxiety related behaviors and provide some insight on resources to research.
+This blog aims to provide a basic understanding of anxiety-related behaviors and provide some insight on resources to research.

 What does anxiety look like?

 Dogs that are storm or noise phobic have developed a negative emotional response to specific sound stimuli.
 Common noises that disturb dogs include thunderstorms, gunshots, and fireworks.
 Less commonly dogs develop phobias of household noises such as an appliance beeping or a garbage disposal being run.
 Dogs with noise phobias will often seek hiding spots to get away from the noise.
-This may be accompanied with other stress signals and body language such as drooling, excessive yawning, ears laid back, or tucked tails.
+This may be accompanied by other stress signals and body language such as drooling, excessive yawning, ears laid back, or tucked tails.
 Dogs may also cling to their owners or try to escape the house or yard.

 In regions that have frequent thunderstorms, seasonal calming supplements may be recommended as an ongoing precaution.
 For event-based noise phobias such as fireworks on holidays, dosing the dog several days before and during and after the holiday is recommended.
 Many supplements need to be built up in the system over time to have the best effect.